varunpal72/churros/CONTRIBUTING.md

 $ churros test elements/${elementName}
 ```

-Update each resource's `src/test/elements/${elementName}/${resourceName}.js` JSON schema file to include all of the fields that make up this resource, which fields are required, etc.
+Update each resource's `src/test/elements/${elementName}/assets/${resourceName}.schema.json` JSON schema file to include all of the fields that make up this resource, which fields are required, etc.
 > __NOTE:__ It is critical to be as accurate as possible in this schema file.
 This file is critical to ensuring our interface does *not* change and this file is also what will document the models for this API.

+Update each resource's `src/test/elements/${elementName}/assets/${resourceName}.json` JSON file.
+This file is what is used to go about creating and updating this specific ${resourceName}.
+If your payload is small, or you prefer to just generate the JSON payload in javascript, feel free.
+It's not *required* that you use this separate file paradigm.

 Start building out tests in the `src/test/elements/${elementName}/${resourceName}.js` file that was generated.
-Leverage the `suite.it` pre-canned tests as much as possible.
+Leverage the `test` pre-canned tests as much as possible.
 For more information on those read [here](#adding-tests-to-an-existing-suite).

 ### New Platform Suite: